scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

    In [28]: vygrTwoPoskm.convert( 'AU' )
    Out[28]: 104.33813824888766

-Likewise, State has methods to get the magnitude of the relative velocity (``.velMag``) and acceleration (``.accMag``), and much more.
-Often, when you are reading states from a trajectory, you are interested making repeated calls for the same body with respect to the same center, but at a number of different times.
-TrajSet works fine for this application, but if the target and center bodies don't change on repeated calls, some optimizations can be made for better performance.
-The TrajQuery class is provided for this use case, and can be thought of as simply a special case of TrajSet - where the body and center are fixed for every call.
+When reading states from a trajectory you are often interested in making repeated calls for the same body and center but at several different times. ``M.TrajSet`` works fine for this application, but if the target and center bodies don't change on repeated calls, some optimizations can be made for better performance.
+The ``M.TrajQuery`` class is provided for this use case, and can be thought of as simply a special case of ``M.TrajSet`` where the body and center are fixed for every call.

 .. code-block:: python